telerik/blazor-docs/components/menu/data-binding/flat-data.md

 The parent-child relationships are created through internal data in the model - the `ParentId` field which points to the `Id` of the item that will contain the current item.
 The root level has `null` for `ParentId`.

-You must also provide the correct value for the `HasChildren` field - for items that have children, you must set it to `true` so that the expand arrow is rendered.
+You must also provide the correct value for the `HasChildren` field - @[template](/_contentTemplates/menu/basic-example.md#has-children-behavior-flat-data)

 >caption Example of flat data in a menu (for brevity, URLs are omitted)